rp-first/RobotCAD/docs/RobotCAD.md

 Build Settings:
 ---------------

-Note that steps 16 & 17 should be set if you used the Configure Options from the HoloToolKit top menu as mentioned above.
+Note that the next two steps should be set already if you used the Configure Options from the HoloToolKit top menu as mentioned above.

 16. Open File, Build Settings and click the “Windows Store” tab.
 Click the Player Settings button at the bottom of the screen.
 In the Inspector, find